You’ve probably already heard about accessibility in other contexts, but what exactly is digital acessibility?

 - Allows more visitors to successfully access your site and its content

 - Helps all users better understand the content of your website (not just experts and specialists)

 - Makes it easier and quicker to use your website

 - Is the best way of designing digital services and products.

 A website that is accessibly designed is easier to use – even if you don’t have any specific special needs.
-In addition, digital accessibility is an when it comes to satisfying users and customers and creating a good environment for SEO work.
+In addition, digital accessibility is an important elements when it comes to satisfying users and customers and creating a good environment for SEO work.